calandryll/ha_genome/heterosigma_notes.md

 # *Heterosigma akashiwo* Genome assembly
-According to Roseann Catalico genome size should be approximately half of the human genome or 1500m
+According to Roseann Catalico genome size should be approximately half of the human genome or 1500 Mbp

 ## Software installation
 ```